Thermodynamic Dictionary for Syracuse-like Maps: Proof of Theorem

-The following lemma is an equivalence between finiteness of periodic orbits and the existence of equilibrium states. \begin{lemma} Finiteness of periodic orbits is equivalent to every continuous potential $\phi : \mathbb{N} \to \mathbb{N}$ with respect to $\mathcal{T}$ possessesing at least one equilibrium state. \end{lemma} \begin{proof} By definition, the pressure $P(\phi)$ for any measurable (in particular continuous) potential $\phi$ is given by the following supremum:
+The following lemma guarantees either finiteness of periodic orbits or infinitely many periodic orbits sharing same period if we have existence of equilibrium states for every continuous potential. \begin{lemma} Let $f: \mathbb{N} \to \mathbb{N}$ be a Syracuse map.
+If every continuous potential $\phi : \mathbb{N} \to \mathbb{N}$ with respect to $\mathcal{T}$ and with finite pressure possessess at least one equilibrium state then we have either finiteness of cycles or infinitely many cycles sharing same period. \end{lemma} \begin{proof} By definition, the pressure $P(\phi)$ for any measurable (in particular continuous) potential $\phi$ is given by the following supremum:

 where $h_{\mu}(f) = 0$ for every $f$-invariant probability $\mu$ because each ergodic probability is supported on a periodic orbit, then having zero entropy.
 Also, any general $f$-invariant probability is convex combination of ergodic ones as proved in Lemma \ref{decomposition}.
 By definition, an equilibrium state is a measure which attains the supremum.